Regulation

 • Managing directors: full Fit-and-Proper assessment under § 25c KWG

-• Compliance officers: reliability screening under the BaFin guidance notice
+• Compliance officers: reliability check according to BaFin guidance

-• Employees in sensitive areas (credit, money laundering reporting office): enhanced screening
+• Employees in sensitive areas (credit, money-laundering reporting office): enhanced review

 • Other employees: standard pre-employment check